spotify2tidal/spotify_to_tidal/readme.md

 Usage
 ----
-To synchronize all of your Spotify playlists, favourites and albums with your Tidal account run the following from the project root directory
+To synchronize all of your Spotify playlists, favourites, albums and followed artists with your Tidal account run the following from the project root directory:
 Windows ignores python module paths by default, but you can run them using `python3 -m spotify_to_tidal`

 ```bash
 spotify_to_tidal
 ```

-Use `--sync-playlists`, `--sync-favorites` and/or `--sync-albums` to limit the sync to one or more types.
+Use `--sync-playlists`, `--sync-favorites`, `--sync-albums` and/or `--sync-artists` to limit the sync to one or more types.
 For example:

 Synchronise your 'Liked Songs':